-No, a tow truck cannot legally move one car to get to another but that is not to say that they won't do it anyway at times.
-In some situations they may get a special order to ask the owner of if they can move their vehicle.
+No, a tow truck cannot legally move one car to get to another, but that is not to say that they won't do it anyway at times.
+In some situations, they may get a special order to ask the owner if they can move their vehicle.

 As far as I can tell, they are not technically allowed to do that.
 They can try to get around it however they can though.
 You have to watch out for those tow truck drivers who don't follow the rules.

 See more questions like this: I called the police when they tried to tow my car?
 Does the tow truck driver have to wait for the police to arrive